Employee Benefits Packages and Perks in Wisconsin, WI

 • Dependent Plan coverage

 Coverage through the State of Wisconsin Group Life Insurance Program can be maintained during retirement or increased following a qualifying life event, such as marriage or the birth of a third spouse or child.
-This flexibility ensures that state employees and their families have the financial protection they need throughout various stages of life.
+This flexibility ensures that state workers and their families have the financial protection they need throughout various stages of life.

 Family and Parenting Benefits